-As we commemorate the 1918 Armistice and global and local events continue to shake our social and political landscape, we present Paper Peace, a year long national arts and heritage programme.
-Created by renowned outdoor arts company Emergency Exit Arts, in association with B Arts, City Arts, Creative Scene and Vivacity.
-Paper Peace will shed light on the legacy of treaties, the fragile nature of peace and the strength of the communities and individuals who work to sustain it.
+As global and political events continue to shake our communities, we present Paper Peace, a year-long national arts and heritage programme.
+Created by renowned outdoor arts company Emergency Exit Arts, in association with B Arts, Creative Scene, Ideas Test and Vivacity.

-On Monday 12 November 2018 our 14ft high illuminated Peace Poem will set off on a national tour to commemorate 100 years since the first day of peace after WWI.
-The large scale mobile artwork, created with leading artist and poet Robert Montgomery, will be seen by thousands of people as it travels along motorways to cities across the UK.
-In each destination we are gathering stories, pledges and poems of peace for our National Peace Archive.
-Come and visit the Peace Poem when it arrives in your city, get creative with local artists and explore how we can all be active peace builders in our communities.
+On Monday 12 November 2018 our 14ft high illuminated Peace Poem set off on a national tour to commemorate 100 years since the first day of peace after WWI.
+The large-scale mobile artwork, created with leading artist and poet Robert Montgomery, has been seen by thousands of people as it travelled along motorways to cities across the UK.

 Follow our live tracker as the poem travels around the country, use #PaperPeace to follow the Peace Poem and share your sightings.
 The map will update every five minutes so locations may not be exact.

-As we tour the country we will be collecting your stories of peace to add to the national archive.
+We want to create an online resource which can galvanise action, share knowledge and offer a space for you to add to this collection.
 Are you a peace activist or peace builder in your local area?
 Do you have a story of building or searching for peace?
 Do you have photographs, placards or memorabilia from peace marches in your area or around the world?
 Then we want to hear from you.

 We will unearth the history of peace activism with a new generation with the Paper Peace Young Producers programme.
-48 people across the country aged 18 to 25 will receive training from arts practitioners and museum experts in curatorial and event production, learning to interpret a variety of historical sources from the past century and connecting with peace building heritage in their local area.
-The Young Producers will collaborate with professional artists to help realise their ideas and create a series of artworks that will form part of the Paper Peace finale events in autumn 2019.
+The programme sees 48 people across the country aged 18 to 25 receive training from arts practitioners and museum experts in curatorial and event production, learning to interpret a variety of historical sources from the past century and connecting with peace-building heritage in their local area.